Pranet-Hiranandani/Valuable-Trash/README.md

 ## Additional Features

-- The user can locate Nearby Recycling centers using Google Maps.
+- The user can locate nearby Recycling centers using Google Maps.
 - There is an option for the user to contribute their own ideas to the Valuable Trash community.
 - The user can access latest articles related to climate change as well as tips to reduce their carbon footprint.

 ## Integration with Firebase

-- All tutorials are stored on the cloud, Firestore and Firebase Storage.
+- All tutorials are stored on the cloud, using Firestore and Firebase Storage.
 - Created a Python Application to easily upload new ideas and tutorials.
 - Used Firebase Authentication to allow the user to sign in for a more personalised experience.